Open Bible Data Home About News OET Key

 תּוֹרַ֣ת

-The law here does not refer to a specific law but refers to lessons or instructions in general.
+The law here does not refer to any specific law but refers to lessons or instructions in general.
 If it would be helpful in your language, you could use a more natural phrase.
 Alternate translation: “The instruction of”

 Note 2 topic: figures-of-speech / nominaladj